 Spend the day riding the rails and taking in the scenery.
 The Durango & Silverton Narrow Gauge Railroad winds through spectacular & breathtaking canyons in the remote wilderness of the two-million acre San Juan National Forest for an unforgettable adventure aboard original 1880s steam engine trains.
 Local's tip: Take the train to Silverton, but then take the bus back over Red Mountain Pass to spend more time in Silverton AND Durango.

 Colorado has 6,000 miles of streams and more than 1,300 lakes and reservoirs to choose from, including many sections of gold medal fishing waters.
 Float the Colorado or wade into the Blue River for your best chance to catch a prized trout or salmon.
-Check in with a local outfitter to get the best flys and lures for the area, and don't forget your fishing license!
-Local's tip: Book a guided trip to really get the insider information from a local.
+Check-in with a local outfitter to get the best flys and lures for the area, and don't forget your fishing license!
+Local's tip: Book a guided trip to really get insider information from a local.

 by Kathleen Fitzsimmons